kdheepak/vscode-hovercraft/README.md

 }
 ```

 If not set, the extension will use the default `uv` in your system PATH.
+If `uv` is not available,
+it will be installed automatically by the extension.

 ## Troubleshooting